DavidPesta/my-boilerplate-for-phaser-typescript-vscode/Tips-And-Gotchas/README.md

 * For "this.events.onInputDown.add(listener, listenerContext)" inside of a member class where the function belongs to the container class, BE SURE to pass a reference to the container class to the "listenerContext" in addition to the reference to the container class's function to be called.

+* for loops: Use "of" to traverse array elements.
+Use "in" to traverse object properties, but note that the temp variable is the key and not the value.